The WSIB does not tolerate non-compliance or fraudulent acts against the system by:

 An individual or a corporation who commits a fraudulent act may also be charged and prosecuted under the Criminal Code, where no time limit for bringing an action applies.

-This policy applies to all incidents of suspected wrongdoing discovered by the WSIB on or after January 1, 2018, subject to the guidelines for Time limits.
+This policy applies to all incidents of suspected wrongdoing discovered by the WSIB on or after January 1, 2023.

 This document was previously published as: